 We may be subject to claims that former employees, collaborators or other third parties have an interest in any patents we may own or in-license in the future, trade secrets, or other intellectual property as an inventor or co-inventor.
 For example, we may have inventorship disputes arise from conflicting obligations of employees, consultants or others who are involved in developing our product candidates or other technologies.
 We generally enter into confidentiality and intellectual property assignment agreements with our employees, consultants, and contractors.
 These agreements generally provide that inventions conceived by the party in the course of rendering services to us will be our exclusive property.
 However, those agreements may not be honored and may not effectively assign intellectual property rights to us.
 Moreover, there may be some circumstances, where we are unable to negotiate for such ownership rights.
 Disputes regarding ownership or inventorship of intellectual property can also arise in other contexts, such as collaborations and sponsored research.
 If we are subject to a dispute challenging our rights in or to patents or other intellectual property, such a dispute could be expensive and time consuming.
 Litigation may be necessary to defend against these and other claims challenging inventorship of any patents we may own or in-license in the future, trade secrets or other intellectual property.
-If we were unsuccessful, in addition to paying monetary damages, we could lose valuable rights in intellectual property.
-If we are successful in defending against such claims, litigation could result in substantial costs and other technologies.
-Even if we are successful in defending against such claims, litigation could result in substantial costs and other technologies.
+If we were unsuccessful, in addition to paying monetary damages, we could lose valuable rights in intellectual property that we regard as our own, such as exclusive ownership of, or right to use, intellectual property that is important to our product candidates and other technologies.
 Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management and other employees.
-Any of the foregoing could have a material adverse effect on our business,
+Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations and prospects.

-We are party to a services agreement with Ridgeline Therapeutics GmbH, or the Ridgeline Services Agreement, pursuant to which Ridgeline provides the services of certain of our key employees, including our interim Chief Scientific Officer.
+We are party to a services agreement with Ridgeline Therapeutics GmbH, or the Ridgeline Services Agreement, pursuant to which Ridgeline provides certain drug discovery and development services.
 Pursuant to the Ridgeline Services Agreement, we own all rights in and to all patent, copyright and other intellectual property rights generated by Ridgeline in the course of performing the specified services.
 If it is unclear whether certain intellectual property generated by Ridgeline is our property, we may be subject to conflicting claims of ownership.